-Making rasagulla in Instant pot is extremely easy and without much tension.
-Follow the steps till rolling the paneer balls from the general instructions below.
+Making ricotta cheese rasgulla in Instant pot is easy and without much tension.
+Follow the steps to rolling the paneer balls from the general instructions below.

-- In the Instant pot, set the sauté mode and cook the syrup.
-Bring it to rolling boil.
+- In the Instant Pot, set the sauté mode and cook the syrup.
+Bring it to a rolling boil.

 - Allow the pressure to release naturally.